tazjin/democrify/README.md

 democrify
 =========

 A Mac application for democratic handling of music at parties, using libspotify.
+This is **not** an official Spotify project!

 ## Download